ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

       D: Because a fully connected layer occupies most of the parameters, it is prone to overfitting.
 One method to reduce overfitting is dropout.
 At each training stage, individual nodes are either "dropped out" of the net with probability 1-p or kept with probability p, so that a reduced network is left; incoming and outgoing edges to a dropped-out node are also removed.
       By avoiding training all nodes on all training data, dropout decreases overfitting.

 210. ### The CNN model you build shows signs of overfitting.
 You need to reduce overfitting and converge the model to an optimal fit.
 Which two actions should you perform?
-Each correct answer presents a complete solution

      Add L1/L2 regularization.